 Confirming the type of tumour it is is important as depending on whether it is benign or malignant, different treatments may be needed (nothing at all, observation with interval imaging, surgery or chemotherapy).

 Liver cysts are walled off collections of fluid within the liver, and are quite common occurring in up to 5% of the population.
 There are different types of cysts, with by far the most common being simple cysts, but there are also cysts caused by infections from parasites (such as Hydatid disease) and also certain types of benign and malignant tumours.
-Generally ultrasound alone is enough to confirm a simple cyst - further studies such as CT or MRI scan and specialised blood tests may be needed if it is not thought to be a simple cyst on ultrasound examination, and the treatment of these non-simple cysts may need surgery.
-Simple cysts that are large enough can cause symptoms, sometimes suddenly, related to bleeding into the cyst, cyst rupture, or pressure on other structures (stomach, bile duct, important blood vessels), and if symptomatic, surgery can be necessarily to deal with these.
+Generally ultrasound alone is enough to confirm a simple cyst - further studies such as CT or MRI scan and specialised blood tests may be needed if it is not thought to be a simple cyst on ultrasound examination, and the treatment of these non-simple cysts may include surgery.
+Simple cysts occasionally can be large enough to cause symptoms, sometimes suddenly, related to bleeding into the cyst, cyst rupture, or pressure on other structures (stomach, bile duct, important blood vessels), and if they are causing symptoms, surgery may be required to deal with them.

 Pancreatic tumours can be solid or cystic (see section on pancreatic cysts for cystic tumours).
 There are several different solid tumours of the pancreas, the commonest of which is the malignant tumour called pancreatic adenocarcinoma.
 This is a cancer originating from the lining cells of the pancreatic duct, the tubing system within the pancreas through which pancreatic digestive juices pass, which is shaped like a fishbone.
 The commonest tumours are located in the head of the pancreas (75%), with the rest located in the body and tail.
 Pancreatic adenocarcinoma is a very aggressive tumour with a low cure rate, even with radical surgery.
 The hope is that after thorough staging, the cancer may appear to be confined to the pancreas, in which case major surgery may be offered in order to prolong survival.